navtejreddy-oai/DebugMate/README.md

 - **Code Search:**
 Takes a string representing class name and construct name as input to find exact matches.
-Utilizes a vertical Path Tool to map class names from stack trace to file locations and uses an AST to map field objects to their respective class types.
+Utilizes a vertical Path Tool to map class names from stack trace to file locations and uses an AST to map field objects to their respective class types. if asked to input file path give the path after temp_java/ from the path

 - **Online Developer Portal (DP) Search:**
 Queries search engines with specific issue details, utilizing results from platforms like StackOverflow to find optimal solutions.
 Creates parse trees from HTML documents to extract relevant information that answers the questions queried.